 One of the most important superfoods and superfuels is abundant across the world’s oceans.
+And it may help us slow global warming.

 According to UK supermarket Waitrose, seaweed is set to be this year’s superfood.
 Searches for the ingredient are up 141%.
 Additionally, unlike some fad-driven food trends, seaweed packs a substantial punch in terms of nutrition.